About Christ Church

 Our main focus

 Our key task at Christ Church is to share Jesus with everyone in our community.
 Everyone means everyone.
-This overarches everything we do and on this website, you can read of this month’s activities in CONSIDER, our news-sheet delivered free of charge to every house in the parish.
-You can read this month’s copy here.
+This overarches everything we do and on this website, you can read of this edition’s activities in CONNECT, our magazine delivered free of charge to most households in the parish.
+You can read the latest edition here.

 As a parish church Christ Church aims to be inclusive and new members are continually joining us from different traditions, usually those moving into the parish.
 Nevertheless our ministry is essentially evangelical and our worship relaxed and participatory.